Skip to Content

 More Quick Dinner Ideas:

-Did you try this recipe?
-Consider leaving a ⭐️ rating and comment below.
-And for more healthy international recipes for everyday cooking, sign up to have recipes emailed right to you.
+Let me know how it turned out for you by leaving a comment and rating below.
+And if you’re looking for more healthy international recipes for everyday cooking, sign up to get them delivered straight to your inbox.

 Furikake salmon on rice.